-Stage Action 1 The standard Housing Act 2004 s85 test will be applied to: identify the licensing status of all properties situated within the area; identify the relevant person(s) believed to be having control of (usually the owner) or managing each licensable property.
-2 Following the resulting outcome of the test: where a property is believed to be licensable, a notification under and 87 of the Act will be conved an any relevant person (c).
-This will sec 87 of the Act will be served on any relevant person(s).
+Stage Action 1 The standard Housing Act 2004 s85 test will be applied to:

+identify the licensing status of all properties situated within the area; identify the relevant person(s) believed to be having control of (usually the owner) or managing each licensable property.
+2 Following the resulting outcome of the test: where a property is believed to be licensable, a notification will be served on any relevant person(s).
 This will require an application to be made within a prescribed timescale.
 3 Where anyone subsequently fails to make a satisfactory licence application formal enforcement action will be considered.
 4 Where a property is believed to be not licensable or is in the definitive exempt category, it will continue to be monitored throughout the designation, to identify any relevant changes in tenure.
 This will be done on a cyclical basis, through the periodic reapplication of the standard sec 85 test.